edhebi/cpp-sdl2/README.md

 cpp-sdl2 aims at offering a simple and modern API to C++ developers of the functionality available to SDL.
 Some of these functionalities are only usable with the addition of external libraries, or with the presens of specific SDK on the system.

+To enable these functionality, simply `#define CPP_SDL2_TOKEN` the specified token from the table below before including any files from cpp-sdl2.

-The additional functionality is disabled by default, as the goal is to be the most compatible out of the box, but they can be easilly toggled in by defining a few perprocessor constants :
+Additional functionalities are disabled by default, as the goal is to be the most compatible out of the box.
+They can be easilly toggled in by defining a few perprocessor constants :

 | Preprocessor switch | Descripiton | Requirements|